 It is a rare gift.
 Lewis Carroll would have approved of William Steig.

 Would you crawl through the gaping maw of a petrified monster?
 And, by petrified, I don’t mean frightened; I mean preserved.
 Leonard would and does.

 Would you crawl through the intestines and be astounded to find strange writing on the wall?
 Leonard would and does.

 Would you answer the birdsong of a strange flora who calls, “Oh, human being!” and when she invites you to a sampling of a delectable nectar, you agree to a sip.
 Leonard would and does.

 What would you say to a trial where the judges are three weird creatures; one with a bird head, one with a rat head and one with the head of a snake who accuse you of drinking of the Zabajaba Flower?
 Would you show them who you are with a display of fireworks from your knapsack?
 Leonard would and does.

 Would you be surprised to see Mom knitting and Dad reading inside a enormous glass bottle steps away from your trial and release them from captivity?
 Leonard would and does.

-Please allow your young readers a trip to “The Zabajaba Jungle” by William Steig this summer and the pandemic and its fearful face, will be put into proper perspective by Leonard.
+Please allow your young readers a trip to “The Zabajaba Jungle” by William Steig this fall and the pandemic and its fearful face, will be put into proper perspective by Leonard.